u-brite/canAI/README.md

 *OS:*

-Currently works only in Linux OS.
+Currently works only in Mac OS.
 Docker versions may need to be explored later to make it useable in Mac (and potentially Windows).

 *Tools:*